decentralized-identity/presentation-exchange/contributing.md

 validation and improvement of the section can/expected to be done via (code) implementations and testing.

-During periods of **normal mode** development, issue-linked PRs should allow 4-5 business day for review and change requests.
-During periods of **crunch mode** development, this may move as fast as 2 business days.
+During periods of **normal mode** development, issue-linked PRs should allow up to 5 business day for review and change requests.
+During periods of **crunch mode** development, this window is reduced to 2 business days.
 At least two maintainers should still review all PRs.

 #### Assigning section content in the STABLE state: